suzukiplan/vgsx/README.md

 Note that setting `rotate` to a non-zero value increases the sprite's drawing overhead.

+The Sprite rotation feature is useful when combined with the [Angle](#0xe00100-0xe00118io---angle) function.

 ### (Scale of Sprite)

 You can specify the magnification rate as a percentage on the `scale`, either 0 (disabled) or within the range of 1 to 400.